gbencke/PyPokerBot/README.md

 ### Client

-The client is a simple python script that keeps taking screenshots from playing tables and sends commands to such poker desktop clients.
+The client is a simple python script that keeps taking screen shots from playing tables and sends commands to such poker desktop clients.
 After the install procedures above are completed, we can use the poker script as follows:

 #### generate_samples

-This Task generates a series of screenshots from the Poker desktop client that is running on the computer.
-It saves them as JPEG images for later analisys.
+This Task generates a series of screen shots from the Poker desktop client that is running on the computer.
+It saves them as JPEG images for later analysis.
 Those samples are saved on the samples_folder key of the settings.py configuration file

 Usage: